-- Number of available advertisers for your niche.
+- The number of available advertisers for your niche.

 Let us quickly examine these factors:

-To make money from adsense, you need people to click on your ads and the position of your ads in the page is a very important factor.
+To make money from Adsense, you need people to click on your ads and the position of your ads on the page is a very important factor.

 Ads that are above the fold also perform better.

 Here is an example of Adsense ads within the content of a blog post.